apiato/documentation/docs/getting-started/installation.md

 [Vagrant](https://www.vagrantup.com/) (using [Laravel Homestead](https://laravel.com/docs/master/homestead)) or
 [Docker](https://www.docker.com/) (using [Laradock](https://github.com/Laradock/laradock)).

-We'll see how to use both tools and you can pick one, or you can use other options like [Larvel Valet](https://laravel.com/docs/valet), [Laragon](https://laragon.org/) or even run it directly on your machine.
+We'll see how to use both tools, and you can pick one, or you can use other options like [Laravel Valet](https://laravel.com/docs/valet), [Laragon](https://laragon.org/) or even run it directly on your machine.

 > **Heads up!** <br/>
 > The ICANN has now officially approved `.dev` as a generic top level domain (gTLD).
 Therefore, it is **not** recommended